Iakobos Paxenos (twelfth century)

 Commentary

-A rare depiction of an Old Testament scene, the Three Holy Youths (known by their Greek and Hebrew names as Ananias/Shadrach, Misael/Meshach, and Azariah/Abednego) in the Furnace, from the third chapter of the Book of Daniel.
-Wassiliou-Seibt identifies the suppliant at the feet of the prophet at left as the owner of the seal.
-She is surely correct in supplying Τριάς as the word with which the inscription on the reverse begins.
+In her edition of this seal, Wassiliou-Seibt identifies the scene on the obverse as the Three Holy Youths (known by their Greek and Hebrew names as Ananias/Shadrach, Misael/Meshach, and Azariah/Abednego) in the Fiery Furnace, from the third chapter of the Book of Daniel.
+She identifies the suppliant at the feet of the prophet at left as the owner of the seal.
+We follow her interpretation but it is possible that the scene represents the story of St Nicholas and the three generals.
+Unfortunately, the parallel listed in this entry is too poorly preserved to confirm either interpretation of the obverse scene.